elixir-europe/rdmkit/pages/contribute/tool_resource_update.md

 1. Make sure the tool you want to add is not yet already described in the [yaml file](https://github.com/elixir-europe/rdmkit/blob/master/_data/tool_and_resource_list.yml).
 If so, go to step 3, if not, go follow the next step.

 1. Click on the pencil icon seen on GitHub of the [main yaml file](https://github.com/elixir-europe/rdmkit/blob/master/_data/tool_and_resource_list.yml) as described in our GitHub Guide.
 Add your tool or resource at the bottom of the file following the structure described in the [The main yaml file section of this page](#the-main-yaml-file).
 Make sure the indentation follows one of the previously listed items.
-Copy the content of the yaml file and paste it in an online yaml validator in case of doubt.
+In case of doubt, copy the content of the yaml file and paste it into an online yaml validator to check the format.

 1. Copy the `tool_id` of the tool or resource